Parametric mode regression for bounded responses: Discussion

 We propose two classes of regression models for studying the association between a bounded response and covariates via inferring the conditional mode of the response.
 Among all existing regression methodology, only a small subset of them are designed for mode regression, and an even smaller collection of them are in the parametric paradigm.
 The two mode regression models proposed in our study contribute new regression platforms for association studies when a bounded response is of interest.
 Under each proposed mode regression model, we have developed model diagnostic tools to detect various forms of inadequate parametric assumptions.

 Besides allowing the mode to depend on covariates, one may consider covariate-dependent shape parameter $m(\bX)$ to expand the class of mode regression models.
-A more flexible family of mode regression models can be formulated as mixtures of beta or GBP distributions, which will allow inclusion of multimodal distributions.
-When an assumed mode regression model approximates the underlying truth reasonably well, we expect more effective variable selection procedures based on these mode regression models when comparing with existing non-/semi-parametric mean-/mode-based variable selection procedures.
-Hence, variable selection based on parametric mode regression models is an exciting direction of further exploration.
+A more flexible family of mode regression models can be formulated as mixtures of beta or GBP distributions, or mixing beta or GBP with a uniform distribution by mimicking the construction of beta rectangular distributions \citep{hahn2008mixture}. \mytextcolor{These} mixture distributions will allow inclusion of multimodal distributions and distributions with heavier tails than those of beta or GBP distributions.

 The family of GBP distributions is a rare distribution family that directly includes the mode in the parameterization, which makes it especially suitable for mode regression.
 If, unlike responses in our current study, the support of the response is unknown, then we have additional parameter(s) in the GBP density relating to the support, resulting in a non-regular model.
 In this case, maximum likelihood estimation can break down, or leads to estimators that do not possess properties one usually sees in an MLE under a regular model \citep{cheng1983estimating}.
 Parameter estimations and properties of MLEs for parameters in a non-regular GBP regression model demand systematic investigations.